hong kong new wave

 est. late 1970s – 2000s

-Emerging in the late 20th century, a film movement known as the Hong Kong New Wave enchanted and revolutionized the realm of filmmaking globally.
-Originating from the bustling streets of Hong Kong, this movement captivated global audiences with its innovative storytelling, action sequences, and thought-provoking exploration of contemporary social issues.
+Emerging in the late 20th century, a film movement known as the Hong Kong New Wave, originating from the bustling streets of Hong Kong, while captivating global audiences with its innovative storytelling, action sequences, and thought-provoking exploration of contemporary social issues.

 Origins of the Hong Kong New Wave